 |Month||Min.
 Average Temperature (°C/F°)||Max.
 Average Temperature (°C/F°)||Average Rains (MM)||Best Time to Travel|

 |January||-1/30||4/39||76/3.0||Not the best period to go|

 |December||0/32||5/41||90/3.5||Not the best period to go|

-Geneva International Airport is located about 4 kilometres (2.5 miles) west of the city centre, on the border between France and Switzerland.
+The Geneva International Airport is located about 4 kilometres (2.5 miles) west of the city centre, near the border between France and Switzerland.

 It is very easy to get around Geneva.
 The simplest option, with relatively few constraints, is to use public transport.
 Transports Public Genevois (TPG) operates a dense network of bus routes as well as a tram system recently given a fresh lease on life.

 Buses are certainly the most convenient mode of transport to explore Geneva.
 There are also a number of Noctambus night buses, running every 20–30 minutes.
 On Friday and Saturday nights, Noctambus services operate from midnight until 5 a.m.
-These buses are identified by a letter “N” before the number.
-The integrated Unireso individual ticket (CHF 3), valid for 60 minutes of travel, is also accepted on the Noctambus routes.
+These buses are identified by a letter “N” before the number CHF 3 for a one-way ticket.

 There is no shortage of taxis in Geneva.
 They may be reserved by telephone, hailed in the street or at any of the city's 60 or so public taxi ranks.